 What Are the Symptoms of Thoracic Disc Herniations?

-While not all thoracic disc herniations are symptomatic, when they are, they can create a number of different symptoms ranging from upper back pain, mid back pain, arm pain and even groin pain!
+While not all thoracic disc herniations are symptomatic, when they are, they can create a number of different symptoms ranging from upper back pain, mid back pain, arm pain, and even groin pain!

-Pain can be generated 2 different ways:
+Pain can be generated in 2 different ways:

 - Directly from the disc called “discogenic pain”

 - Irritation of the surrounding nerve tissue called “radicular pain“

 How Do You Treat a Thoracic Herniated Disc?